Riociguat: Chemistry and mechanism of action

-In healthy individuals nitric oxide (NO) acts as a signalling molecule on vascular smooth muscle cells to induce vasodilation.
+In healthy individuals, nitric oxide (NO) acts as a signaling molecule on vascular smooth muscle cells to induce vasodilation.
 NO binds to soluble guanylate cyclase (sGC) and mediates the synthesis of the secondary messenger cyclic guanosine monophosphate (cGMP). sGC forms heterodimers consisting of a larger alpha-subunit and a smaller haem-binding beta-subunit.
 The synthesised cGMP acts as a secondary messenger and activates cGMP-dependent protein kinase (protein kinase G) to regulate cytosolic calcium ion concentration.
 This changes the actin–myosin contractility, which results in vasodilation.
 NO is produced by the enzyme endothelial nitric oxide synthetase (eNOS).
 In patients with pulmonary arterial hypertension eNOS levels are reduced.
 This results in overall lower levels of endothelial cell-derived NO and reduced vasodilation of smooth muscle cells.
 NO also reduces pulmonary smooth muscle cell growth and antagonises platelet inhibition, factors which play a key role in the pathogenesis of PAH.

 In contrast to NO- and haem-independent sGC activators like cinaciguat, the sGC stimulator riociguat directly stimulates sGC activity independent of NO and also acts in synergy with NO to produce anti-aggregatory, anti-proliferative, and vasodilatory effects.